Un-Design: A Strategic Framework for Enterprise Transformation

 Rather than simply layering AI analytics onto this flawed foundation, the organization applied Un-Design principles:

-Redesign: They created a new segmentation architecture that:
+Redesign Phase Created a new segmentation architecture that:

 Enabled real-time, contextual segmentation based on customer behavior and needs